How to Build an AI Agent

 How to Build an AI Agent in 7 Simple Steps

 Creating an AI agent from the ground up might seem overwhelming.
 However, breaking the process into clear, manageable steps can make it much more approachable.
-Let’s take a look at these 7 simple steps on how to build an AI agent.
+Let’s take a look at these 7 simple steps for AI agent development.

 Step 1: Define the Agent’s Purpose and Scope